Woodward's: Bankruptcy, collapse and aftermath

 Woodward's filed for bankruptcy protection on December 11, 1992, after a decade of failing to keep up with the changing retail landscape.
 In June 1993, Hudson's Bay Company acquired 21 of the total 25 Woodward's locations in a $235 millions takeover.
 On August 12, 1993, 13 former Woodward's locations instantly opened as The Bay stores while 10 would start renovating in order to be taken over later in the year by Zellers.
 These 23 conversions include two locations that were split among The Bay and Zellers, at Oakridge Centre and Chinook Centre.
-The four Woodward's locations that closed for good were at Southgate Centre, Mill Woods Town Centre, Northgate Centre and Coquitlam Centre.

-Edmonton was by far the place the most impacted by the merger, with all but one of the Woodwards closures happening within its city limits.
-In reality, a few of the locations that Hudson's Bay Company did acquired, such as in Park Royal, Bower Place and Sunridge Mall, were used to move existing The Bay or Zellers stores in the Woodward's spaces, resulting in layoffs in those places as well.
+Four Woodward's locations were not acquired by Hudson's Bay Company and closed for good at Southgate Centre, Mill Woods Town Centre, Northgate Centre and Coquitlam Centre.
+Edmonton was by far the place the most negatively impacted by the merger, with all but one of the Woodward's closures happening within its city limits.
+In reality, a few of the locations that Hudson's Bay Company had acquired, such as in Park Royal, Bower Place and Sunridge Mall, were used to move existing The Bay or Zellers stores into the Woodward's spaces, resulting in layoffs at those places as well.
 The Woodward's at West Edmonton Mall was initially among the stores that were to permanently close, but it was decided afterwards that it would reopen as The Bay.